-You typically require custom management packs to monitor your business applications with Operations Manager, leveraging agents installed on each virtual machine.
-Application Insights in Azure Monitor monitors web-based applications whether they're in Azure, other clouds, or on-premises, so it can be used for all of your applications whether or not they've been migrated to Azure.
+You typically require custom management packs to monitor your business applications with SCOM, using agents installed on each virtual machine.
+Application Insights in Azure Monitor monitors web-based applications whether they're in Azure, other clouds, or on-premises.
+It can be used for all of your applications whether or not they've been migrated to Azure.

-If your monitoring of a business application is limited to functionality provided by the .NET app performance template in Operations Manager, then you can most likely migrate to Application Insights with no loss of functionality.
-In fact, Application Insights will include a significant number of additional features including the following:
+If your monitoring of a business application is limited to functionality provided by the .NET app performance template in SCOM, then you can most likely migrate to Application Insights with no loss of functionality.
+In fact, Application Insights includes a significant number of other features including the following:

 - Automatically discover and monitor application components.

 - Collect detailed application usage and performance data such as response time, failure rates, and request rates.

 - Collect browser data such as page views and load performance.